-Libel is the term given to defamation in a permanent form such as in print.
-Since the broadcasting Act of 1990, this also includes statements that are broadcast on the radio or television, even though the words are in this case spoken rather than written.
+Libel is the term given to defamation in a permanent form, such as in print.
+Since the Broadcasting Act 1990, this also includes statements that are broadcast on the radio or television, even though the words are in this case spoken rather than written.
 It is the tangibility of the statement that really matters – libel deals with statements that are recorded.
-Defamation in a transitory and non-permanent form (e.g. defamatory statements which are spoken) is known as slander.
+Defamation in a transitory and non-permanent form (eg, defamatory statements which are spoken) is known as slander.

 Defamation and chat rooms

-For a person to bring a claim of defamation, the following must apply:
+For a person to bring a claim of defamation, it must be shown that the statement:

-The statement may expose the claimant to contempt, disliking, hatred or ridicule.
+- may expose the claimant to contempt, disliking, hatred or ridicule;

-- may cause the claimant to be shunned by society or avoided by people
+- may cause the claimant to be shunned by society or avoided by people;

-The statement must be clearly applicable to the claimant, although they do not necessarily have to be named (e.g. “the head of London Metropolitan Police Force” would be sufficient without explicitly naming the claimant).
+- was clearly applicable to the claimant, although they do not necessarily have to be named (eg, ‘the head of London Metropolitan Police Force’ would be sufficient without explicitly naming the claimant).